Contracting civil engineers turn the plans of consulting civil engineers - the designers - into reality

-You will need to show:
+You'll need to show:

-- technical competence;
+- technical competence

-- excellent numeracy and IT skills;
+- excellent numeracy and IT skills

-- strong communication and teamworking skills;
+- strong communication and teamworking skills

-- ability to supervise and lead others;
+- the ability to supervise and lead others

-- an understanding of relevant building and health and safety legislation;
+- an understanding of relevant building and health and safety legislation

-- a creative approach to problem solving;
+- a creative approach to problem solving

 - a flexible approach.

 The engineering world is an active community, which provides a variety of opportunities for new entrants to network and build on their knowledge of the industry.

-- house construction;
+- house construction

-- large public projects, such as airports;
+- large public projects, such as airports

-- industrial and commercial properties;
+- industrial and commercial properties